Etsy media in,

 See it in action.

 Guided walkthrough with sample data.
-The live system processes real Etsy listings.
+The live dashboard processes real Etsy listings and local video assets.

 Built with.